 There are two kaftans made of Indian silk which were worn by Sultan Ahmed I (1603-1617), a kaftan and salvar were worn by his son, the future Murad IV (1623-1640), as a child, and a short kaftan worn by the latter as an adult.

 Several examples of Timurid fabrics displaying a strong Persian influence are among the most striking pieces in the collection.
-These silks are mainly woven in the monochrome or two-colour damask technique, with a design of fine scrolls and lotus flowers.
-Silks dating from the Safavid period, when Persian art blossomed into full maturity of style, have motifs in the form of flowers, birds, and butterflies inspired by such popular stories of the time as Leyla and Mecnun and Husrev and Sirin.
+These silks are mainly woven in the monochrome or two-color damask technique, with a design of fine scrolls and lotus flowers.
+Silks dating from the Safavid period, when Persian art blossomed into the full maturity of style, have motifs in the form of flowers, birds, and butterflies inspired by such popular stories of the time as Leyla and Mecnun and Husrev and Sirin.
 Among the velvets of this period is a piece of velvet brocade whose design is derived from the story of Husrev and Sirin, and a length of velvet with a repeating design of double medallions one above the other and large lotus flowers.